Accuracy98/Accuracy98/README.md

 ## Hi, I'm Accuracy98.
-The meaning of this name is that I hope my accuracy can be higher.
-I was born in 1998 :grinning:.
-Even if it cannot reach 100, I aim for 98.
-You can call me **Chris** ; it's my preferred name.
+The meaning behind my name is my desire for enhanced accuracy.
+I was born in 1998, and to prevent potential duplicates, I've included my birth year :grining: .
+Another goal of mine is to achieve a precision level of 98, even if it falls short of 100.
+Feel free to call me Chris; that's my preferred name.
 I'm a Computer Science graduate student actively looking for internship or job opportunities.